-Beam, a Democrat, was the representative for Illinois's 4th congressional district from 1931 to 1942.
+Beam was the representative for Illinois’s 4th congressional district and was a Democrat.
+He served from 1931 to 1942.

 From Dec 1931 to Nov 1942, Beam missed 150 of 1,014 roll call votes, which is 14.8%.
 This is much worse than the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.